Environmental Engineering MSc

 - site visits and field trips

-You'll study a variety of taught modules, and work closely with academic mentors throughout the year on an environmental engineering design challenge, followed by a research dissertation project.
+You'll study a variety of taught modules, and work closely with academic mentors on an environmental engineering design challenge, followed by a research dissertation project.

 Several modules incorporate extensive laboratory practical experience.
-These will be carried out through small group teaching or via alternative online video demonstrations in our labs.
+These will be carried out through small group teaching and demonstrations in our labs.

 Practical training, industrial site visits and field trips are an integral part of the course.